-Reference in

-Fiscal Year Ended this Document
+Fiscal Year Ended Reference in this Document

 December 28, 2017 2017

 December 29, 2016 2016

 December 31, 2015 2015

-Revenue Recognition-The Company derives revenue principally from the advertising business, which includes on-screen and lobby network (LEN) advertising and lobby promotions and advertising on entertainment websites and mobile applications owned by us and other companies.
+Revenue Recognition-The Company derives revenue principally from the advertising business, which includes on-screen and lobby network (LEN) advertising and lobby promotions and advertising on entertainment websites and mobile applications owned by the Company and other companies.
 Revenue is recognized when persuasive evidence of an arrangement exists, delivery occurs or services are rendered, the sales price is fixed and determinable and collectability is reasonably assured.
 The Company considers the terms of each arrangement to determine the appropriate accounting treatment.

 On-screen advertising consists of national and local advertising.
 National advertising is sold on a cost per thousand (CPM) basis, while local and regional advertising is sold on a per-screen, per-week basis and to a lesser extent on a CPM basis.
 The Company recognizes national advertising as impressions (or theater attendees) are delivered and recognizes local on-screen advertising revenue during the period in which the advertising airs as dictated by sales contracts.
 The Company recognizes revenue derived from lobby network and promotions when the advertising is displayed in theater lobbies and recognizes revenue from branded entertainment websites and mobile applications when the online or mobile impressions are served.
 The Company may make contractual guarantees to deliver a specified number of impressions to view the customers' advertising.
-If those contracted number of impressions are not delivered impressions is referred to as a make-good provision.
+If those contracted number of impressions are not delivered, the Company will run additional advertising to deliver the contracted impressions at a later date.
+The deferred portion of the revenue associated with the undelivered impressions is referred to as a make-good provision.
 In rare cases, the Company will make a cash refund of the portion of the contract related to the undelivered impressions.
 The Company defers the revenue associated with the make-good until the impressions guaranteed in the advertising contract have been satisfied.
-The make-good provision is recorded within accrued expenses in the Consolidated Balance Sheets.
+The make-good provision is recorded within accrued expenses in the Balance Sheets.
 The Company records deferred revenue when cash payments are received, or invoices are issued, in advance of revenue being earned.
 Deferred revenue is classified as a current liability as it is expected to be earned within the next twelve months.